Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 The Loop Mean has returned to 100.00 usec.
 The Timing Manager is not slowing down the rate of the control task anymore.

-But the Run-Time has increased significantly.
-Why is that?
+However, the task's Run-Time has increased significantly.
+This is a bug under review that may appear from sub-optimal timing configuration.

-The answer is that I have no idea.
-Ask Patrick

 ## Experiment 3 - Changing PWM frequency